What We Do

 There are a variety of opportunities for undergraduates to apply for and obtain research funds.
 The link above has a comprehensive list as well as links to other national opportunities.

-CoMotion also hosts the Amazon Catalyst program which is open to all university members and provides funding in the $50,000 range, and the NSF I-Corps Site program for teams pursuing customer discovery.
+CoMotion also hosts the Amazon Catalyst program which is open to all university members and provides funding for big ideas that have a positive impact, and the NSF I-Corps Site program for teams pursuing customer discovery.

 Do you want to try out some new ideas and/or make a prototype?
 Visit the MakerSpace to find out about their equipment, classes they offer, and their new equipment lending program.